vnchikukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-l have 10 brothes and 5 sisters
+l am the first born